Quảng Bình province: Demographics

 The provincial population is 882,500 (2016).
 There are 24 ethnic groups living here, predominantly Kinh, Vân Kiều and Chứt.
 Other minorities are in very small quantity with 100 persons each.
-All of 23 ethnic minority groups live in mountainous areas.
-The province has the most number of Vietic languages spoken in Vietnam, including Vietnamese, Nguồn, Arem, Maleng and Chứt.
+All of the 23 ethnic minority groups live in mountainous areas.
+The province has the highest number of Vietic languages spoken in Vietnam, including Vietnamese, Nguồn, Arem, Maleng and Chứt.

-The provincial population is unevenly distributed, with more than 90% live in around 10% of the provincial land while just 10% live in 90% mountainous and sand areas.
-80% inhabitants lives in rural areas, 20% lives in urban areas.
-47.08% of the population (380,306) was in the labor force in 2000, 72% of whom work in rural sectors (agriculture and syvicuture) and 10.9% in urban areas (industrial, service and commercial sectors).
+The provincial population is unevenly distributed, with more than 90% living in around 10% of the provincial land while just 10% live in 90% mountainous and sand areas.
+80% of inhabitants lives in rural areas, 20% lives in urban areas.
+47.08% of the population (380,306) was in the labor force in 2000, 72% of whom work in rural sectors (agriculture and sylviculture) and 10.9% in urban areas (industrial, service and commercial sectors).
 There are 10,720 university graduates and postgraduates (4,676 college graduates and 6042 university graduates) in 2000.
 Of blue-collar workers, only 35,000 have passed appropriate training courses.